-Robert Kay has more than 25 years of experience in climate change impact assessment adaptation and coastal zone management.
-He is an invited keynote speaker, author and consultant to the UN.
-He has a unique background of management and policy experience combined with his technical background in climate change vulnerability impacts and adaptation assessment, geomorphology and coastal planning and management.
-His work focuses on helping both developed and developing countries to prepare for climate change impacts and guide cost-effective, equitable adaptive responses.
+Robert Kay, Ph.D. has 31 years of experience in climate change impact assessment, adaptation planning, resilience assessment, and coastal zone management.
+He has a unique background of management and policy experience combined with his technical background in climate change vulnerability impacts and adaptation assessment, geomorphology, and coastal planning and management.
+Robert helps companies, governments, and communities prepare for climate change impacts and guides cost-effective, equitable adaptive responses.

-Previously, he was Managing Director of Adaptive Futures and Coastal Zone Management.
-Dr. Kay has a Ph.D. in Environmental Science from the University of East Anglia and B.Sc. in Geology from Cardiff University and is an Adjunct Professor to Sustainability Research Centre, Sunshine Coast University, Australia.
-He has written over 120 papers, articles and consultancy reports.
+Previously, he was managing director of adaptive futures and coastal zone management.
+Robert has a doctorate in environmental science from the University of East Anglia and a bachelor's in geology from Cardiff University.
+He is an adjunct professor in the Sustainability Research Centre at the Sunshine Coast University in Australia.
+Robert is on the Advisory Board of Green Planet Films and has written over 120 papers, articles, and consultancy reports.

 Introducing a new strategy to help utilities adapt to climate change

 Empowering renewable energy development in pacific island countries